-Once per semester, Augustana devotes a full day to an alternative approach for learning and opens the process to the entire campus community.
+Once a semester, Augustana devotes a full day to an alternative approach for learning and opens the process to the entire campus community.

-The college believes this multidisciplinary approach to discuss a “theme” truly exemplifies the rich value of liberal learning.
+This multidisciplinary approach to discuss a theme exemplifies the value of liberal learning.

-Symposium Days include invited speakers, alumni, advising sessions and opportunities to practice the liberal arts and be involved with our community.
+Symposium Days include invited speakers, alumni, advising sessions and opportunities to practice the liberal arts and be involved with the community.

 Fall Symposium Day has a rotating theme connected to Augie Reads.
 Spring Symposium is Celebration of Learning featuring original research and scholarship by Augustana's students and faculty.